chialab/dna/docs/properties.md

 ### attribute

-The DOM attribute bound to the property: every time the property had been updated, the new value is reflected to the specified attribute name in the DOM, as well as any attribute change will be synced with the property.
-Properties are automatically added to the `observedAttributes` list if using the `@property` decorator or `state` is a falsy value.
+The name of the attribute bound with the property.
+Every time the property had been updated, the new value is reflected to the specified attribute name in the DOM, as well as any attribute change will be synced with the property.
+If specified, it also works for `state` fields.

 <aside class="note">